freeCodeCamp/mail-for-good/README.md

 ### How to contribute

+Found a bug?
+Please let us know by [creating an issue](https://github.com/freeCodeCamp/Mail-for-Good/issues/new).

 We warmly welcome contributions from anyone.
 Check out our [how to contribute](https://github.com/FreeCodeCamp/nonprofit-email-service/blob/master/CONTRIBUTING.md) section to find out how you can do so.

 ### License